 A sign of a fraudulent advertisement is often the price; scammers will usually advertise a great sounding deal at a way-too-good-to-be-true price to lure tenants in, especially students.
+Do your research on average rent prices by searching online to see what local letting agents are charging.

 Sometimes the person posing as a landlord will try to convince you that they live abroad, or have been let down before, so ask you to prove that you’re serious by paying a deposit before viewing.
 They might also start asking for your identity documents before you’ve even met.
 These could be used to carry out more serious identity fraud.